ibm-cloud-docs/AnalyticsEngine/Monitor-Applications.md

 {:screen: .screen}
 {:pre: .pre}

-# Monitor Applications
+# Monitoring applications

 On the IBM Analytics Engine cluster you can use YARN, Spark and Spark History Server web interfaces to monitor running and completed applications.

 You can launch YARN's resource manager web interface by opening the Ambari console and navigating to YARN > Quick Links > ResourceManager UI.
-Use your cluster administrator credentials when prompted for a user id and password.
+Use your cluster user credentials when prompted for a user id and password.

 YARN ResourceManager UI lists all applications on the `All Applications` page where,

 * successfully completed applications show with the state `FINISHED`
 * running applications such as currently active Notebooks/interactive sessions show with the state `RUNNING`
 * applications that have been accepted by YARN for execution but are waiting to be allocated resources to run them show with the state `ACCEPTED`